What is a High-Performance Home?

 Why Consider Building a High-Performance Home?

-By 2022, British Columbia has mandated that all homes be built to Step 3 on their Energy Step Code, and by 2032, homes will need to meet Step 5.
-At Made to Last, we already build high-performance homes as our standard.
+Fortunately, at Made to Last, we already build high-performance homes as our standard.
 Our custom homes offer heat pumps, increased insulation, and airtightness as part of our base pricing, and we always recommend adding an HRV.
-Our homes without upgraded windows and HRVs already test between Step 2-3 on the BC Step Code.
+Our homes without upgraded windows and HRVs already test more than 20% more efficient than standard homes.

 High-performance homes offer: